taufik-nurrohman/taufik-nurrohman/README.md

 > [!NOTE]
 >
 > I am no longer available to work as a freelancer on Upwork until further notice.
-My mother passed away on the night of July 6, 2024 at 11:50 PM.
+My mother passed away at the age of 62 on the night of July 6, 2024 at 11:50 PM.
 I choose to spend my time taking care of my father until it is his turn to go.
 After that, I may consider to open up again.
 This year is also the year in which I should put more effort into ending my single status.
 >
 > [Bounty](https://github.com/mecha-cms/bounty) projects related to my content management system are all still acceptable, but with no guarantee that they will be completed within a certain time frame.
 Bug fixes and feature requests are also still acceptable.